Engage with the Field

 Advance your Research

-Connect with University Libraries' Conflict and Peace Studies Librarian Mary Oberlies, for a research strategies consultation.
-While she often holds drop-in office hours at the John Burton Library, students can also set up appointments with her at email@example.com.
+Connect with University Libraries' Conflict and Peace Studies Librarian Christopher Magee, for a research strategies consultation.
+While he often holds drop-in office hours at the John Burton Library, students can also set up appointments with him at firstname.lastname@example.org.

 - Access research in the CAR field